jon-harper/OmniBox/docs/tour.md

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-grid-para">
 The front half of the Main Body mounts the display and front panel.
-It also has a side air intake that comes in one of two configurations.

 This component is available with heat set inserts.